The Man from U.N.C.L.E.: Season 1

 The show's first season was in black-and-white.
-Rolfe created a kind of Alice's Adventures In Wonderland world, where mundane everyday life would intersect with the looking-glass fantasy of international espionage which lay just beyond.
+Rolfe created a kind of Alice's Adventures in Wonderland world, where mundane everyday life would intersect with the looking-glass fantasy of international espionage which lay just beyond.
 The U.N.C.L.E. universe was one where the weekly "innocent" would get caught up in a series of fantastic adventures, in a battle of good and evil.

 U.N.C.L.E. headquarters in New York City was most-frequently entered by a secret passage in Del Floria's Tailor Shop.
 Another entrance was through The Masque Club.
 Mr. Waverly had his own secret entrance, hinted at in the episode "The Mad, Mad Tea Party Affair".
 The episodes were largely filmed on the MGM back lot.
 The same building with an imposing exterior staircase was used for episodes set throughout the Mediterranean area and Latin America, and the same dirt road lined with eucalyptus trees on the back lot in Culver City stood in for virtually every continent of the globe.
 The episodes followed a naming convention where each title was in the form of "The ***** Affair", such as "The Vulcan Affair", "The Mad, Mad, Tea Party Affair", and "The Waverly Ring Affair", etc. The only exception was "Alexander the Greater Affair".
 The first season episode "The Green Opal Affair" establishes that U.N.C.L.E. uses the term "affair" to refer to its different missions.

 Rolfe endeavored to make the implausible elements in the series seem not only feasible but entertaining.
-In the series, frogmen emerge from wells in Iowa, shootouts occur between U.N.C.L.E. and THRUSH agents in a crowded Manhattan movie theater, and top-secret organizations are hidden behind innocuous brownstone facades.
+In the series, frogmen emerge from wells in Iowa, shootouts occur between U.N.C.L.E. and THRUSH agents in a crowded Manhattan theater, and top-secret organizations are hidden behind innocuous brownstone facades.
 The series began to dabble in spy-fi, beginning with "The Double Affair" in which a THRUSH agent, made to look like Solo through plastic surgery, infiltrates a secret U.N.C.L.E. facility where an immensely powerful weapon called "Project Earthsave" is stored; according to the dialogue, the weapon was developed to protect against a potential alien threat to Earth.
 The Spy with My Face was the theatrical film version of this episode.

 In its first season The Man from U.N.C.L.E. competed against The Red Skelton Show on CBS and Walter Brennan's short-lived The Tycoon on ABC.
-The ratings were poor and it faced cancellation.
-But NBC switched it to Monday nights where it found a receptive audience.
-The success of the James Bond film Goldfinger also created a huge interest in spy entertainment which greatly benefitted the series.
-During this time producer Norman Felton told Alan Caillou and several of the series writers to make the show more tongue-in-cheek.
+Initially, ratings were poor and The Man from U.N.C.L.E. faced cancellation.
+But NBC changed time slots to Monday nights, where the show found a receptive audience.
+The success of the James Bond film Goldfinger also created a huge interest in spy stories, which was a benefit to the series.
+During this time, producer Norman Felton told Alan Caillou and several of the series writers to make the show's tone more tongue-in-cheek.